EVENTS

 Place: Mesorrougi Village, Achaia, Greece

-In the spirit of promoting and highlighting inclusion, the Golfo Festival has invited Georgia Louzi-Roukoutaki, General Secretary of the Lighthouse for the Blind of Greece and Head of its Theater Group, to participate with members of her team in a special reading-performance of a scene from play Golfo.
+In the spirit of promoting and strengthening themes of inclusion, the Golfo Festival invited Georgia Louzi-Roukoutaki, Secretary General of the Lighthouse for the Blind of Greece and Head of the institution’s Theatre Group, to read (braille) a monologue from Golfo.

 I design my abstract geometric compositions using fibers, velvet, leather, and metal, with aluminum —my primary material— representing light in contrast to darkness; it is our mirror; it is the fragile metal-symbol of our time: shiny, ephemeral, reflective of consumerism, in contrast to the Antiquity of stone and bronze.